DIY 2" x 72" Belt Grinder Project

 Pieces A, B, C and D are squared, clamped and welded to make a frame like this.

 I added four 1/4" x 1-1/2" studs for mounting the motor.
+These are flat head capscrews and I countersunk the underside so that they didn't stick out.
+I used hex nuts and placed fender washers on to support the motor.
+These being a bit smaller than the motor foot mount holes, allows for some rotating of the motor to get the belt to track properly.
 Also a 6" piece of strut to mount the operator control panel.
-The motor is positioned so that the centre of the shaft is about 4" to the back of the vertical receiver.
+The motor is positioned so that the center of the shaft is about 4" to the back of the vertical receiver.

 Tracking and Tensioning Pillar